HaifaLach/homework/README.md

 - Usage:
 ansible-playbook  -i ../inventory modify_hosts.yml
 ------------------------------------------------------------------------
-- The templates folder in an Ansible project is where you store Jinja2 template files
+- The templates folder used to store Jinja2 template files
 - The host_vars folder used to store Ansible Vault encrypted files